ropensci-review-tools/pkgcheck/tests/testthat/_snaps/extra-checks/checks-print.md

 -- pkgstats 9.9 ----------------------------------------------------------------

 v Package is already on CRAN.
-x Package depends on the following obsolete packages: [blah] x does not have a 'codemeta.json' file. x does not have a 'contributing' file. x The following functions have no documented return values: [ctags_install, desc_stats, rd_stats, tags_data]
+x does not have a 'codemeta.json' file. x does not have a 'contributing' file. x The following functions have no documented return values: [ctags_install, desc_stats, rd_stats, tags_data]